Shopping in Aruba

 Shopping in Aruba is most known for its various selections.
-Shoppers often visit Aruba for its shops devoted to jewelry, table linens, perfumes, leather goods, designer fashions, electronics, locally made handicrafts, Cuban cigars, Dutch Delft, Dutch Cheeses, and many more superior and favorably priced goods.
+Shoppers often visit Aruba for its shops devoted to jewelry, table linens, perfumes, leather goods, designer fashions, electronics, locally made crafts, Cuban cigars, Dutch Delft, Dutch Cheese, and many more superior and favorably priced goods.

 Almost every hotel in Aruba - both low rise and high rise - have gift shops and specialty stores of their own.
 What you don't find in your own hotel you will most likely find next door or down the road at another resort.

 Not only do these shops contain all the Aruba shopping essentials like beach towels, sun block, and aloe vera, but you can also buy your souvenirs and gifts for family and friends back home.
 Aruba has many fine artists and craftsmen who make a number of different collectibles.

 For those who prefer to shop outside of their hotel, but still close by, there are a assortment of stores and outdoor malls nearby such as Palm Beach Plaza Mall, Paseo Herencia Mall, South Beach Centre and The Shops at Alhambra.